 Established by Solstice MFA Program graduate Ann Breidenbach, the Monica Hand Fellowship for Nontraditional Students honors the memory of its namesake poet, playwright, and scholar, who ramped up her writing career after working for the U.S. Postal Service for 32 years.
 The award of $1,000 will be given to a first-semester student age 40 or older who begins the program during the winter residency/spring or summer/fall semester.
 Writers of all genres are welcome to apply.
 Applicants who wish to be considered for should submit the general application form and indicate interest in this fellowship.

 Thanks to the generous support of our donors, Solstice offers four $1,000 genre-based fellowships for students entering the program in the winter/spring semester:

-*Applicants who wish to be considered for any of our genre-based Fellowships should submit the general application form (check the box on page four of the application form) by the September 18, 2017 postmark deadline.
-We will notify the winner only in late October.
+*Applicants who wish to be considered for any of our genre-based Fellowships should submit the general application form.
+View our deadlines.
+We will notify the winner only in November.

 Writers Helping Writers/Need-Based Scholarships

 “The Writers Helping Writers Scholarship offered me the opportunity to pursue my dream as a writer.
 I was raising a family with occasional contract work, but my bright world felt gray-tinged: I was no longer writing.

 When Solstice offered me a Writer’s Helping Writer’s Scholarship, I realized I could pursue my dream, despite the words of the peanut gallery….I had found an affordable program with a scholarship, and gained more than I could purchase with all the funds in the world: Community.